 Our Danish and Swedish language courses give students communicative competence in the five proficiencies of language learning: listening, reading, speaking, writing, and culture.
 Our language courses also provide you with a good foundation, if you would like to study or work abroad in Denmark and Sweden.
 Through UBC’s Go Global exchange agreements with an array of partner universities throughout the region, we offer you a unique opportunity to pursue studies abroad, or improve your language skills.

 Norwegian, Swedish, and Danish are mutually understandable, and knowing just one is sufficient to make oneself understood in the two other countries as well!
 Our department at UBC offers Beginning and Intermediate Danish and Swedish (DANI/SWED 100-110 + 200-210) and by the end of the two years you will have developed a basic linguistic proficiency through communicative learning, and you will have expanded your intercultural awareness through authentic texts, music, and film.

 Minor in Scandinavian Studies

-The minor in Scandinavian Studies gives you the opportunity to combine your interest in Scandinavia with your other programs of study.
+The minor in Scandinavian Studies gives you the opportunity to combine your interest in the Nordic region with your other programs of study.
 The minor is made up of a lower-level language and an upper-level literature and culture component.
 Students must complete 12 credits of lower-level language credits in either Swedish or Danish.

 The literature and culture component consists of 18 upper-level credits.
 However, since they are all taught in English, it is not necessary to complete the lower-level language requirement before taking the 300- and 400-level courses.

-In consultation with the Scandinavian Undergraduate Advisor, students may replace one of the upper-level courses (i.e., 3 credits) with, for example, a social science or history course with a strong Scandinavian component.
+In consultation with the Scandinavian Undergraduate Program Director, students may replace one of the upper-level courses (i.e., 3 credits) with, for example, a social science or history course with a strong Nordic component.

 *Please note that students with a background in Danish or Swedish must take a placement test before the beginning of classes.